cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 have not observed a reduction in redundancy due to a lower interval.
 Most likely due to the fact that, regardless of the interval, it takes a certain amount of time for the information to propagate through the network.<br/>See [\#4598] for more information about the experiments.

-- `mempool.target_redundancy: float`: Set to `1`.
+- `mempool.dog_target_redundancy: float`: Set to `1`.
 The redundancy level that the gossip protocol should aim to achieve.
 An acceptable value, based on our tests was also `0,5`.
 While still having, for each unique transaction, one duplicate, the number of transaction messages in the system was significantly lower and we did not see a great benefit in using `0.5` over `1`.
 Therefore we set the default to a safer value in terms of resilience to attacks.
 Overall increasing this value above `2` would lead to too many duplicates without an improvement in the tolerance of the system to byzantine attacks.
 <br/>See [\#4597] for more information about the experiments.